1. Home

 • IT Analyst

-Check out all the vacancies and apply by clicking here.
-Good Luck!
+Check out all the job openings and apply by clicking here.
+Good luck!

-Vale, a Brazilian multinational and one of the largest logistics operators in the country, wants to make an investment of US$5,8 billion in the northern region of Brazil, of which US$1 billion will be used only for expansion.
-This value will be repeated in subsequent years.
-By 2024, the mining company expects to invest US$ 2,7 billion in iron ore projects in the region alone, extracting the purest products.
+Vale, the Brazilian multinational and one of the largest logistics operators in the country, wants to invest US$ 5.8 billion in the northern region of Brazil, of which US$ 1 billion will be used solely for expansion.
+This amount will be repeated in the following years.
+By 2024, the mining company expects to invest US$ 2.7 billion in iron ore projects only in the region, extracting the purest products.

-The state of Minas Gerais, marked by two recent tragedies with dams and the cradle of mining operations, is still relevant, mainly because it has a lower iron content, which mixed with Carajás produces BRBF, which is sold in China.
+The state of Minas Gerais, marked by two recent dam tragedies and the birthplace of mining operations, remains significant, mainly due to its lower iron content, which when mixed with Carajás produces the BRBF, which is sold in China.

-Currently, Vale's main objective is to replace production losses in the state of Minas after Brumadinho and avoid further accidents.
+Currently, Vale’s main objective is to recover lost production in the state of Minas after Brumadinho and prevent new accidents.
 In December, a worker was killed in a landslide at the Córrego do Feijão mine.
-At the same time, if it does not reach an agreement with the government of the state of Minas Gerais, the company runs the risk of being sentenced to billions of dollars.
-Click here to see the full article.
+At the same time, if an agreement is not reached with the government of the state of Minas Gerais, the company risks facing a judgment of billions of dollars.
+Click here to read the full article.

 Roberta Souza